 Leighton, et al v.
 State of New Hampshire.
 This matter challenges the constitutionality of RSA 77:39, the State's 10% tax on gambling winnings.
 Plaintiffs brought this as a class action, but the State objected to it being certified as a class action, and the court has not yet ruled on that issue.
 The parties filed a joint interlocutory transfer without ruling in the Supreme Court, which was denied on February 23, 2011.
 The case has returned to superior court and is scheduled for a structuring conference on April 11, 2011.
 The parties agreed that the case can be decided on cross-motions for summary judgment.
 The State agreed to settle Plaintiff Leighton's claims for \$260,300, but the remaining gambler plaintiff's (Willey's) claims remain.
 After the State settled Plaintiff Leighton's claims, a new lottery winner joined the case as a plaintiff.
 The parties filed cross motions for summary judgment.
-A decision is pending.
+In October 2011, the trial court denied the Plaintiffs' motion for summary judgment.
+The court granted, in part, the State's cross-motion for summary judgment with respect to the plaintiffs' facial challenge to the statute.
+Trial is scheduled for the week of April 30, 2012.
+It is not possible to predict the outcome of the case at this time.